ChrstphrHll/npc_gen/students/Jandar Pleufan.md

 year: 1
 guild: Elkenval
 partyID: 91
+tags:
+- Gnome
+- Ranger
+- Protection
+- 1st
+- Elkenval
 ---
 # Jandar Pleufan
 ---
 ### Description
 - 1st year Gnome Ranger in Elkenval
-- straight dark red hair that's parted to the side, slightly obscuring an eye, Blue eyes, and Brown skin
+- straight dark red hair that's parted to the side, slightly obscuring an eye, Green eyes, and Brown skin
 - Is Forgiving and Domineering, and has Family as their ideal

 ### Organizations